Types of Financial Aid

 The MPN is completed online using your FSA ID.
 As the parent of the student, you will need to sign with your own parent FSA ID and cannot use your son or daughter's FSA ID.

-- studentloans.gov—The U.S. Department of Education's portal for Direct Loan borrowers.
+- studentaid.gov—The U.S. Department of Education's website for federal student aid.
 On this page you can:

 - Complete Direct Loan Entrance Counseling.